-To create remote professional development opportunities for agricultural researchers
+Provide accessible, meaningful professional development opportunities for remote agricultural researchers

 University of Queensland (UQ), supported by the Australian Centre for International Agricultural Research (ACIAR)